A generalization of the theory of standardly stratified algebras I: Standardly stratified ringoids: Introduction

-The following question arise naturally: Are the definitions of ideally standardly stratified (respectively, ideally quasi-hereditary) and standardly estratified (respectively, quasi-hereditary) equivalent?
+The following question arises naturally: Are the definitions of ideally standardly stratified (respectively, ideally quasi-hereditary) and standardly stratified (respectively, quasi-hereditary) equivalent?
 In the case of an Artin algebra $\Lambda$ and the one-point partition $\tilde{\mathbb{T}},$ defined above, it is well known that both notions are equivalent.
 For the general case, we have the following results, that are a consequence of Theorems \ref{FilTrProj} and \ref{stqs}.
 In order to state the following two theorems, we recall (see in section 5) the notion of right noetherian partition.
-Let $\tilde{\A}=\{\tilde{\A}_i\}_{i<\alpha}$ be a partition of the set $\ind\,\proj(\Lambda^{op}).$ We say that $\tilde{\A}$ is {\bf right noetherian} if for any $i<\alpha$ and $e\in\tilde{\A}_i$ the following statements hold true: the set $\{j<\alpha\;:\; eI_{\A_j}/eI'_{\A_j}\neq 0\}$ is finite and there is some $i_0<\alpha$ such that $eI_{\A_j}=e\Lambda$ for any $j\geq i_0.$ \
+Let $(\Lambda,\{e_i\}_{i\in S})$ be a Hom-finite w.e.i $\K$-algebra and $\tilde{\A}=\{\tilde{\A}_i\}_{i<\alpha}$ be a partition of the set $\ind\,\{e_i\}_{i\in S}.$ We say that $\tilde{\A}$ is {\bf right noetherian} if for any $i<\alpha$ and $[e]\in\tilde{\A}_i$ the following statements hold true: the set $\{j<\alpha\;:\; eI_{\A_j}/eI'_{\A_j}\neq 0\}$ is finite and there is some $i_0<\alpha$ such that $eI_{\A_j}=e\Lambda$ for any $j\geq i_0.$ \

-{\bf Theorem A} Let $(\Lambda,\{e_i\}_{i\in S})$ be a Hom-finite w.e.i $\K$-algebra and $\tilde{\A}=\{\tilde{\A}_i\}_{i<\alpha}$ be a partition of $\ind\,\proj(\Lambda^{op}).$ Then, the following statements are equivalent. \begin{itemize} \item[(a)] $(\Lambda,\tilde{\A})$ is right standardly stratified. \item[(b)] The partition $\tilde{\A}$ is right noetherian and for any $i<\alpha,$ $e\in\tilde{\A}_i$ and $t<\alpha,$ we have that $eI_{\A_t}/eI'_{\A_t}$ is a finitely generated projective right $\R/I'_{\A_t}$-module. \end{itemize}
+{\bf Theorem A} Let $(\Lambda,\{e_i\}_{i\in S})$ be a Hom-finite w.e.i $\K$-algebra and $\tilde{\A}=\{\tilde{\A}_i\}_{i<\alpha}$ be a partition of $\ind\,\{e_i\}_{i\in S}.$ Then, the following statements are equivalent. \begin{itemize} \item[(a)] $(\Lambda,\tilde{\A})$ is right standardly stratified. \item[(b)] The partition $\tilde{\A}$ is right noetherian and for any $i<\alpha,$ $[e]\in\tilde{\A}_i$ and $t<\alpha,$ we have that $eI_{\A_t}/eI'_{\A_t}$ is a finitely generated projective right $\Lambda/I'_{\A_t}$-module. \end{itemize}

 As a consequence of the theorem above, it can be shown (see Corollary \ref{stiss}) the following result. \